-As of iOS 9, your iPhone’s display won’t light up when it receives notifications if it’s placed face-down on a desk or table.
+Here’s a bonus tip: Your iPhone’s display won’t light up when it receives notifications if it’s placed face-down on a desk or table.
 Place your iPhone face-down to save some battery power and prevent the display from coming on if you don’t care about seeing notifications as they come in at any given time.

 Image Credit: Karlis Dambrans on Flickr